The Richter Economic Timeline: What was known or knowable and what did the market say?

 Richter’s economic timeline plots local and world events together with a depiction of the volatility of the stock market (S&P 500) and credit markets (the spread of publicly traded BBB corporate bonds over U.S. treasury notes).

-• Despite a temporary ceasefire, the October 7th Israel-Hamas War has expanded into a wider regional conflict which poses a greater threat to prices and currency exchange rates.
-Contemporaneously, there are continued concerns and uncertainties over the sustained military invasion of Ukraine by Russia as well as tensed China-Taiwan relations.
+• Despite an initial ceasefire and hostage deal, the October 7th Israel-Hamas War has escalated into a broader regional conflict, as negotiations collapsed, and the original ceasefire expired.
+Contemporaneously, there are continued concerns and uncertainties over the sustained military invasion of Ukraine by Russia.

 *MATANA describes the market’s technology leaders – Microsoft, Apple, Tesla, Alphabet, Nvidia and Amazon.